 | organization | LTO Network |

-Then the process is in "initial"
+Then the process is in "introductions"

 And the last event is not skipped